Canadian Phishing-as-a-Service Background

 Interac phishing attacks generated by SheByte platform, 2024-2025.

 After peaking in July 2024, the volume of detected phishing attacks matching SheByte declined for four straight months.
-During this period SheByte faced attacks on their reputation from longtime PhaaS platform Frappo.
+During this period, SheByte faced attacks on their reputation from longtime PhaaS platform Frappo.
 Volume trends turned around and began to climb in December when the platform began to release their new customizable “v2” phishing pages, even though Canadian-targeted Interac pages would not be added to the page builder until early 2025.

-Phishing-as-a-Service Analysis
+PhaaS Analysis

 SheByte offers a single package of premium features for $199 a month, with discounts offered for longer subscription periods.
 This subscription package grants the user permission to make an unlimited number of phishing attacks using every available static or customizable phishing kit.
-As of March 2025, customizable phishing pages are available targeting 17 Canadian banks, 4 US-based banks, email providers, telecom companies, toll road collections, and crypto services.
+As of March 2025, customizable phishing pages are available targeting 17 Canadian banks, four U.S.-based banks, email providers, telecom companies, toll road collections, and crypto services.

 Monthly subscriptions offered by SheByte phishing service.